Here is a SIMPLE DESCRIPTION OF THE FERMENTATION TO DISTILLATION STAGE for making Tequila:

 Distillation in simple terms, is basically the process of separating a liquid or vapor mixture into it's component parts, through vaporization and condensation.
 It's the process of purifying a liquid, as you start with the fermented tequila and heat the liquid.
 Since alcohol boils at a lower temperature than water, it will turn to steam before the water does, and rise up in the still.
 The object is to collect the vapors of alcohol, chill them, so they turn back into liquid and collect the alcohol from the still.
 Tequila is doubled distilled at minimum, by regulations.
 The first distillation is called 'Ordinario', and after the second distillation the liquid is called 'Tequila'.
 The idea is to separate and purify the fermented "musts" to eliminate any undesired elements, and doing so is called 'cutting heads and tails'.
 Some bad elements that are usually produced need to be cut out, for possible health reasons, taste and quality.
 All of these components are very important to the smell and taste of the tequila.
 At 83°C these and other components start to vaporize.
 Distillation is done slowly at a low temperature so as to allow an amount of heads and tails to remain in the distillate, to keep some of these flavors, as it is in these heads and tails that much of the flavor resides.
 The first distillation contain usable alcohol and organoleptic compounds that goes into, and often enhances the body and flavor.

-Some brands cut the 'heads' more than others, but at least one well know distillery who makes one of my favorite tequilas, doesn't cut the heads at all.
+Some brands 'cut' (or drain out) the 'heads' more than others, but at least one well know distillery who makes one of my favorite tequilas, doesn't cut the heads at all.
 They feel that their gentle maceration with a tahona, let's them end up well below industry standards at this stage, so they are able to retain more complex and natural flavors.
 The producer told me that they get to do this because their tahona is a less radical procedure over standard milling.
 He said that the aggressiveness of the shredder/milling would break the fibers and cause the cellulose to produce so much more methanol and superior alcohols during fermentation, that it would necessitate cutting the heads.
 Keep in mind that this is NOT normally the case, and a vast majority of brands cut the heads, which are generally trimmed away and removed.
 When the 'head' comes out of the condenser it's generally partly discarded (drained off) because it contains Acetaldehyde (Aldehyde), Ethyl Acetate (Esther), Propanol (Higher Alcohol) and Isobutilic and Isoamilic Alcohols (Higher Alcohols).
 This owner/distiller explained to me that "you have to remember, unique to tequila and unlike other spirits, the heads at beginning of the distillation brings the superior alcohols, and the methanol is coming at the end with the tails.
 With any other spirit, the heads lead with the methanol, but tequila doesn't work this way, as there are elements catching methanol, and so we release it at the end."

 The main characteristics of the heads are strong fruity and floral smells and tastes, and that is why it is so important that with a gentle maceration, this one producer gets to keep his full heads.
 Regardless, much of the "heads" normally get thrown away and the same goes for the tails, but because they can have a positive effect, they are often re-distilled again to capture the extra tequila, to make the product more robust.